Bronze Tiger: Richard Dragon (2004 - 2005) and other stories

 In a story arc of the Batgirl title in 2005, Cassandra Cain begins a search for her birth mother, who she believes is Lady Shiva.
 She tracks down Turner in Detroit, where he has opened the "Tiger Dojo".
-Both are able to come to terms with Turner's involvement in Cassandra's training, and he expresses his pride in her becoming a hero.
+Both come to terms with Turner's involvement in Cassandra's training, and he expresses his pride in her becoming a hero.
 Bronze Tiger meets with Batman shortly afterward.
 He has to stop a group of villains and avenge his master.